Today we will discuss control quality vs validate scope.

 Differences Between Control Quality and Validate Scope

-- Control quality checks if the product was developed in the right way, and validate scope is concerned with building the right product.
+- Control quality checks if the product was developed the right way, and validate scope is concerned with building the right product.

 - Control quality is performed during the project execution, and validate scope is usually performed at the end of the phase or project.